EyalMichaeli/SaSPA-Aug/README.md

 ## Running the Code

 ### Training Baseline Model
 For our filtering, we need a baseline model trained on the original dataset.
-We provide with pre-trained checkpoints for each dataset used in our paper in [Google Drive](https://drive.google.com/drive/folders/1Bios3Q4RsXcytsqd0e189C5yF9If06SD?usp=sharing), please download to the folder `all_utils/checkpoints`.
+We provide with pre-trained checkpoints for each dataset used in our paper in [Google Drive](https://drive.google.com/drive/folders/1Bios3Q4RsXcytsqd0e189C5yF9If06SD?usp=sharing), please download to the folder `all_utils/checkpoints` or any other folder and put the respective path in the dataset class in `all_utils/dataset_utils.py`.

 ### Prompts Construction
 To create the prompts using GPT-4, follow the instructions in the paper.